tbal999/map2struct/readme.md

-# generic mapStringInterface decoder for extracting of data
+# generic mapStringInterface decoder for extracting of data for CSV output

 ```
 TL;DR - use this A LITTLE BIT like the pandas library but for map[string]interface{} to perform basic data extraction